cloudmesh/cloudmesh-manual/docs/_sources/installation/os/windows/windows-install.rst.txt

     pip install cloudmesh-cmsd

-Please note that in order for you do develop cloudmesh you need to do this within the container However we do recommend that Windows developer use the Windows native cloudmesh approach.
-However regular user will have a very transparent acces to cloudmesh as most commands ar just passed along to the container.
+Please note that in order for you to develop cloudmesh you need to do this within the container.
+However, we do recommend that Windows developer use the Windows native cloudmesh approach.
+However regular users will have very transparent access to cloudmesh as most commands are just passed along to the container.

 The manual page for cmsd is located at :doc:`../cmsd`